justbobonx/foxes/README.md

+All the Foxes in the field
+They each need their own space to hunt and play
+But not too close and not in view

 # foxes
+An HTML game

-A Star Battle–style puzzle in a field.
-Place foxes so each row, each column, and each colored region (a dell) has exactly one.
-Foxes will not sit on each other’s hip — no two foxes share an edge or a corner.
+Place foxes so each row, each column, and each colored region contains exactly one.
+And there must be at least one space on all sides of each foxes.

-Larger boards grow extra field features.
-Those cells have their own rules; the board shows you what they are.
+As the fields get bigger other creatures come out and may even change the rules!

 ## Play

-Single HTML page.
-Tap a grass cell for an X, tap again to clear, double-tap for a fox.
+Start a levle, tap grass cells for an X, tap again to clear, double-tap to place a fox.

-The bottom-right button is HINT while fewer than N foxes are marked, and CHECK once N are down.
-Both first score the marked foxes (green lock / red miss).
-HINT then locks missed empty cells as paw prints: first the easy paint from a found fox (row, column, dell, or ring), then strip / two-line / small-dell halo logic, then a small group from the answer key that will not finish a dell.
-CHECK with N marks only scores and can win.

-MENU has RESET, NEW, size − / +, and the same HINT path.
-Score (cleared / right / wrong) and the current board persist in the browser.
-Leaving the page returns to the title so the next Start can go fullscreen again.
+The HINT button checks fox placements and gives extra X when needed.

-## Run
+## Menu

-Open `index.html` locally or from GitHub Pages.
-After pulling, hard-refresh so script `?v=` cache-busts load.
+CLEAR removes all unchecked foxes and 'guess' Xs from the board
+RESET completely clears board
+NEW, [ − / + ] for a new level same, smaller, or larger